 Do they need a range of professionals or can just one person help them sort out this mess?
 Should you they start with presentation or planning?
 How do you know whether it’s going to even sell?

-Depending on which avenue you choose, you’re looking at a range of professionals that could be perfect to guide you through the maze, but it really depends on what you actually need, and what your existing skill set is like.
+Depending on which avenue you choose, you’re looking at a range of professionals that can help in creating content and be perfect to guide you through the maze, but it really depends on what you actually need, and what your existing skill set is like.

 And believe me when I say you can waste a WHOLE HEAP OF TIME, energy and money doing things that you really shouldn’t be even attempting.
 Tasks that professionals have spent years perfecting, that you think – oh, can’t be THAT hard, I don’t have to spend money on someone to do THAT surely?